-A TRM monitoring tool was developed and introduced as one of the outputs of these projects.
-The monitoring tool was developed in order to assess how the guidelines were assimilated and what procedures for identification and assistance to the victims should be applied.
-Although respective documentation and guidelines were produced and endorsed, it currently appears that the application of the TRM SOPs are no longer being monitored.
+The monitoring tool is developed in order to assess how the guidelines are assimilated and what procedures for identification and assistance to the victims should be applied.
+Although respective documentation and guidelines were produced and endorsed, it currently appears that the application of the TRM SOPs are not being monitored.

-In light of recent developments, the need has arisen to revisit the TRM, the transnational/ bilateral referral mechanisms and the respective SOPs.
-Recent developments that make revision of the TRM recommended include the lifting of the Schengen visa regime for Albania, the development of new irregular migration routes/practices in the region, in parallel with issues raised by destination countries for improving assistance to identified/potential victims, including their integration-reintegration upon return.
-Revision of the TRM guidelines and respective SOPs may include:
+The need has arisen to revisit the transnational/ bilateral referral mechanisms and the respective SOPs in light of recent developments, like the lifting of the Schengen visa regime for Albania, the development of new irregular migration routes/practices in the region, in parallel with issues raised by destination countries for improving assistance to identified/potential victims, including their integration-reintegration upon return.